barelyhuman/v2/pages/writing/20240818-re-on-hobbies-side-projects-and-money.md

 - I'm a developer who dabbles in _everything_
 - I'm _just another_ developer who dabbles in everything.

-It's also been bought to my attention that
+It's also been brought to my attention that

 1. Most people don't understand what I'm building when I'm working on random experimental projects